Copyright © 2018 by

 My next books are in the works!

-I recently submitted my manuscript (talk about old-fashioned words when it's now just a document you email) to Houghton Mifflin Harcourt (HMH) to write a reference book called How to Tell Fate from Destiny, and Other Skillful Distinctions, which will cover difficult verbal distinctions such as "forgo, forego"; "prone, supine"; "precipitous, precipitate"; "venal, venial"; "till, until, til"; "legerdemain, prestidigitation, thaumaturgy"; and, of course, "fate, destiny, fortune, kismet, karma."
-Publication is scheduled for the fall of 2018.
-I will update you on this new project as things develop.
+I recently submitted my manuscript (talk about old-fashioned words when it's now just a document you email) to Houghton Mifflin Harcourt for my next book, How to Tell Fate from Destiny, and Other Skillful Word Distinctions, which will cover difficult verbal distinctions such as "forgo, forego"; "prone, supine"; "precipitous, precipitate"; "venal, venial"; "till, until, til"; "legerdemain, prestidigitation, thaumaturgy"; and, of course, "fate, destiny, fortune, kismet, karma."
+A concurrent audio edition, narrated by me, will be published by HighBridge, an imprint of Recorded Books.

 The Enthusiasms of Charles Harrington Elster will be a collection of my writings on language, literature, and life over the past 30 years.
 It will include essays, speeches, reviews, radio commentary, letters, and prose poetry and verse in short, a portrait of the language maven ab ovo usque ad mala (Latin, "from the eggs to the apples"; colloquially, "from soup to nuts").